Being a “progressive” here can be tough. No doubt about it.

 8. Editorialists always put quotation marks around “progressive,” as if we don’t really exist.
 When talk radio hosts say “North Dakota progressives,” you can actually hear them inserting air quotes.
-It’s only a matter of time before local TV anchors and reporters start making air quotes with their hands, too, à la Bennet Brauer on Saturday Night Live.
+It’s only a matter of time before local TV anchors and reporters start making air quotes with their hands, too, à la Bennett Brauer on Saturday Night Live.

 7. Meeting space is never an issue.
 North Dakota “progressives” get together once a month in two Nissan Leafs parked side by side with the windows down, regardless of season, usually in the parking lot of the Dairy Queen right across the Red River in Moorhead, Minn.